 Operation Earnest Will

-The US Navy escorted Kuwaiti-flagged tankers through the Strait in the largest naval convoy operation since World War II.
+The US Navy escorted Kuwaiti-flagged tankers through the Strait in the largest US naval convoy operation since World War II.
 Transit continued under military protection.

 14 monthsUS Navy convoy escortsLimited price impact due to oversupply